HEIG-VD-WEB/web-course/docs/practical-works/practical-work-3/index.md

 If you do a video game and want everyone to play it on the last day of the course, I'm in!
 And I can give you the resources you need to do it (hosting, domain name, etc.)

 Here is a tutorial to create an interactive drawing application: <https://docs.beescreens.ch/tutorials/create-an-interactive-drawing-application/introduction/>

+## Long time ago

+A long time ago, one of the secretaries of the HEIG-VD and I joked about a student catapult.
+I told her that I could make her one.
+But never took the time to do it.
+I think it would be a great idea to do it for this practical work.
+I can give you the resources you need to do it (hosting, domain name, etc.)